 The programme is ideal for people who have majored in mathematical finance or economics.
 However, we try to accommodate people from diverse professional backgrounds who are attracted to the programme.
 If you have a degree in mathematics, statistics, physics and engineering, the MSc in Quantitative Finance could be for you.
 We also encourage commerce graduates who have the disposition and natural talent for a mathematically rigorous training in finance.

 - A primary degree in an appropriate field.
 These include mathematical finance, economics, mathematics, statistics, engineering and physics

 - High academic grades (your transcript should include grades for each subject taken)

 - High score on the mathematics component of the Graduate Management Admissions Test (GMAT)

 - Names and contact details of two referees who can assess your intellectual ability, maturity and motivation

-- If English is not your native language, unless you have done your primary degree through English, an English language qualification is required (eg: IELTS/TOEFL).
+- If English is not your native language, unless you have done your primary degree in English, an English language qualification is required (eg: IELTS/TOEFL).
 IELTS – an overall score of 6.5, with a minimum of 6 in each section.
-TOEFL – a minimum of 100 on the internet-based test, or 250 on the computer based test; or 600 on the paper-based test.
+TOEFL – a minimum of 100 on the internet-based test, or 250 on the computer-based test; or 600 on the paper-based test.